OVERWHELMED BY TOYS

 Keep: These are the toys that you are going to keep and place neatly back in an orderly fashion so your kids can continue to play with them.

-And the last step in the process of how to declutter toys is to replace the toys you plan to keep for your kids in a well organized way.
+So the last step in the process of decluttering toys is to replace the toys you plan to keep for your kids in a well organized way.